adityadhiman-in/stopwatch/README.md

 ## Overview

-This project is a simple stopwatch built using HTML, CSS, and JavaScript.
+This project is a beautiful stopwatch built using HTML, CSS, and JavaScript.
 It allows users to start, stop, and reset a timer with a user-friendly interface.

 ## Features